Pandora: Documentation en: Share /var/spool directory between several Pandora servers

 cp -rp /var/spool/pandora/data_in/conf /pandora_files/ cp -rp /var/spool/pandora/data_in/md5 /pandora_files/ cp -rp /var/spool/pandora/data_in/collections /pandora_files/ cp -rp /var/spool/pandora/data_in/netflow /pandora_files/ cp -rp /var/www/html/pandora_console/attachment /pandora_files/

-Delete the old folders from both servers:
+Delete the old folders:

 rm -rf /var/spool/pandora/data_in/conf rm -rf /var/spool/pandora/data_in/md5 rm -rf /var/spool/pandora/data_in/collections rm -rf /var/spool/pandora/data_in/netflow rm -rf /var/www/html/pandora_console/attachment

-And create the symlinks in both servers:
+And create the symlinks in both servers to the cluster:

 ln -s /pandora_files/conf /var/spool/pandora/data_in/ ln -s /pandora_files/md5 /var/spool/pandora/data_in/ ln -s /pandora_files/collections /var/spool/pandora/data_in/ ln -s /pandora_files/netflow /var/spool/pandora/data_in/ ln -s /pandora_files/attachment /var/www/html/pandora_console/

-3.6 Expanding a volume
+3.6 Increasing volume

-In order to do so a new disk must be created, following the same steps as before:
+In order to do so, a new disk must be created, following the same steps as before:

 lvcreate -L 5G -n brick2 vg_gluster Logical volume "brick2" created.